Home Arrow

-UK Work Rule Changes from April 2026: What Employers Need to Know
+UK Employment Law Changes from April 2026: What Shift-Based Employers Need to Review

-This guide explains the key changes in plain English and what employers should review in their rota, absence and payroll processes.
+This guide explains the main April 2026 UK employment law changes in plain English, with a focus on what employers should actually check inside their rota, absence and payroll processes.

-Important: this article is general guidance and not legal advice.
-Employers should check official guidance or take professional advice for specific situations.
+Important: this article is general guidance, not legal advice.
+Employment rules can vary depending on worker status, contract wording and the facts of the situation, so employers should check official guidance or take professional advice for specific cases.

 1. National Minimum Wage increased from 1 April 2026

 From 1 April 2026, the National Living Wage and National Minimum Wage rates increased.
-Employers must apply the new rates from the first pay reference period starting on or after 1 April 2026.
+Employers must apply the new rates from the first pay reference period that starts on or after 1 April 2026, not necessarily from the exact calendar day if the pay period started earlier.

 2. Statutory Sick Pay changed from 6 April 2026

 Statutory Sick Pay changed significantly from 6 April 2026.
-The old three-day waiting period has been removed, meaning SSP can now be payable from the first full day of sickness absence.
+The old three-day waiting period has been removed, so SSP can now be payable from the first full day of sickness absence.

 The lower earnings limit has also been removed.
-This means more lower-paid and part-time workers may now qualify for SSP.
+That means some lower-paid, part-time and variable-hours employees who would previously have fallen outside SSP may now be covered.

 From 6 April 2026, SSP is paid at the lower of:

-- 80% of the worker’s average weekly earnings .
+• 80% of the employee’s average weekly earnings .

 3. Family-related statutory pay increased from 6 April 2026